-If the Complainant wishes to file a Formal Complaint and pursue a resolution option through the University, or if the Title IX Coordinator deems that a further investigation is warranted, as soon as is reasonably practicable after the OUEC's initial meeting with the Complainant, the Investigator will send a Notice of Investigation to the Respondent via their University email account and schedule an initial meeting with the Respondent.
+If the Complainant wishes to file a Formal Complaint and pursue a resolution option through the University, or if the Title IX Coordinator deems that a further investigation is warranted, as soon as is reasonably practicable after OUEC's receipt of a Formal Complaint, the Investigator will send a Notice of Investigation to the Respondent via their University email account and schedule an initial meeting with the Respondent.
 During the initial meeting with the Respondent, the Investigator will:

-- Review the information in the Notice of Investigation, consistent with privacy laws, to allow Respondent to address the allegation (e.g., the name of the Complainant, the date, location, nature of the alleged violation of policy, etc.). - Remind them of their right to be accompanied by an Advisor at any meeting or interview related to the investigation and adjudication of a report under this Policy. - Refer them to this Policy at OUEC's website. - Review the Complainant's Notice of Rights, Remedies and Responsibilities Regarding Reports for Title IX Form to explain avenues for resolution, including: - The steps involved in the Informal or Formal Resolution Procedures as requested by the Complainant; - Discuss confidentiality of University investigations;

-- Discuss, as appropriate, available supportive, remedial and protective measures that can be provided during the pendency of the investigative and adjudication processes and any being provided to the Complainant that would directly affect the Respondent. - Discuss non-Retaliation requirements; - Refer to law enforcement, counseling, medical, academic, or other resources, as appropriate.
+- Review the information in the Notice of Investigation, consistent with privacy laws, to allow Respondent to address the allegation (e.g., the name of the Complainant, the date, location, nature of the alleged violation of policy, etc.). - Remind them of their right to be accompanied by an Advisor at any meeting or interview related to the investigation and adjudication of a report under this Policy. - Refer them to this Policy at OUEC's website. - Review the Respondent's Rights Form to explain avenues for resolution, including: - o The steps involved in the Informal or Formal Resolution Procedures as requested by the Complainant; - o Discuss confidentiality of University investigations; - o Discuss, as appropriate, available supportive, remedial and protective measures that can be provided during the pendency of the investigative and adjudication processes and any being provided to the Complainant that would directly affect the Respondent. - o Discuss non-Retaliation requirements: - o Refer to law enforcement, counseling, medical, academic, or other resources, as appropriate.